Async SQLAlchemy with FastAPI

 Final words

 I am not an expert on asynchronous usage of SQLAlchemy, I just wanted to see what it would take to convert a standard FastAPI application with SQLAlchemy to the async world.
-Let me know on twitter if there is anything to add or change.
+Let me know if there is anything to add or change.

 Last updated on 31.3.2021.